Sasha-hk/STETI/README.md

 # **Source code of STETI**

 Source code of Sambir collage of economics and information technologies.

-Now I host it on [https://mipando.com.ua/](https://mipando.com.ua/ "temporary domain"), this is my domain to developю
+Now I host it on [https://mipando.com.ua/](https://mipando.com.ua/ "temporary domain"), this is my domain to develop.

 ## **Briefly about the website**